Your day job just isn’t cutting it anymore.

 Key takeaway: Even if you’re still figuring out which side business is the best for you, consider offering VA services in the interim.

 Not only can it help you to develop your skills as an entrepreneur, but it can also give you insight into how real-world businesses are run and expose you to industries that you never even knew existed.
+(Sounds like you need a virtual assistant instead of becoming one?
+Then check out these virtual assistant tips to learn how to make the most of a VA, or swing by this review of the best virtual assistant services to find your own.)

 Side-hustle #3: Edit podcasts